 (1) In this regulation —

-“course” includes part-time studies at a school.
+course includes part-time studies at a school.

 (2) For the purposes of section 11C(1), participation by a child in a combination of options is on a full-time basis if the total participation value of all of the options is not less than 100%.